anupbhowmik/anupbhowmik/README.md

 ## Hi there!
 I'm Anup Bhowmik 👋

+_[last updated: 4 Sept 2025]_

-Currently, I'm a full-time Software Engineer at Pridesys IT Ltd. I graduated from [CSE, BUET](https://cse.buet.ac.bd/).
-I am working on _Agentic AI_ system and AI integration in a production-level ERP software.
-I have experience delivering production-grade solutions across Web Apps, DevOps, and Cloud Infrastructure.
+Currently I'm working as a **Teaching Assistant** in CS Department while pursuing Master's at [Binghamton University](https://www.binghamton.edu/).
+Previously, I was a full-time Software Engineer at Pridesys IT Ltd. I graduated from [CSE, BUET](https://cse.buet.ac.bd/).
+I developed end-to-end AI pipelines in a production-level ERP software.
+I also served as a **Lead DevOps Engineer** at Brainlytic, where I designed and deployed scalable, production-ready cloud infrastructure and automated CI/CD pipelines, reducing deployment efforts by **90%** and scaling systems to serve **2000+** users.

+I bring hands-on experience in developing production-grade solutions across Web Applications, AI/ML, DevOps, and Cloud Infrastructure, with a strong focus on scalability, reliability, and real-world impact.

 > 💡 I'm open to new opportunities in the domain of ML engineering, DevOps and cloud infrastructure!
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/anupbhowmik21) or [email](mailto:anupbhowmik.1998@gmail.com) me directly.